Convert Text to SVG

 3

 Tweak size, weight, spacing, color, and canvas.
-Then copy SVG markup or download SVG / JSX / TSX / PNG / PDF.
+Then copy Text to SVG markup or download SVG / JSX / TSX / PNG / PDF.

 Web fonts